rkienjet/torscripts/README.md

 Netcat needs to be availlable for this script to run.

 **Usage:**
-- Once you've downloaded the script from this repository one way or another and browsed into the folder, you can run it using<br>```sudo ./newcircuit```.
+- Once you've downloaded the script from this repository one way or another and browsed into the folder, you can run it using<br>```$ sudo ./newcircuit```.
 - The script will ask you to enter your Tor authentication password<sup>**!**</sup>.
 Enter it and press enter to continue.
 - The following things will be sent respectively to port 9051 of 127.0.0.1 (localhost), where Tor is listening:
   1. The Tor authentication password you entered after running the script.